shinsenter/defer.js/docs/apis.md

 The `waitForInteraction` argument (the fifth argument) is set to `true`, the library will defer the load of the tippy.js library until the user starts interacting, when the user moves his/her mouse on the button, a tooltip will show.

+Notice: To avoid unexpected behavior when using the `Defer.all()` function to delay the execution of script tags, you should call run `Defer.all()` with a regular script tag.

 ```html